 For this layer, I created a gingham layer to add to the centerpiece from this project.

+Finally, make sure to fluff the wreath.
 I was amazed at how much fuller the wreath was after I fluffed up the branches and leaves.

 Thank you for stopping by!
 Your comments are like those peanut butter chocolate eggs?
 I just want one more ;0)